wataniguchi/NTLM-proxy-auth/README.md

 1. googleGeoCode_sample.pl

  This is a sample Perl script to talk to an external web service (Google Geocoding API in this case) via a proxy with NTLM authentication.
 Replace the below symbols in the script appropriately for your own environment:
-  WORKSTATION (by your workstation ID, usually could by any string), DOMAIN\USER (by your Active Direcory domain and user), PASSWORD (by your password for the AD user), PROXY.SERVER.FQDN:PORT (by your NTLM proxy FQDN / IP address and port number),
+  WORKSTATION (by your workstation ID, usually could be any string), DOMAIN\USER (by your Active Direcory domain and user), PASSWORD (by your password for the AD user), PROXY.SERVER.FQDN:PORT (by your NTLM proxy FQDN / IP address and port number),